LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: Introduction

 Overall, our LLaMA-Adapter exhibits four main characteristics, as shown in Figure~\ref{fig1}.

-\begin{itemize} \item \textbf{1.2M Parameters.} Instead of updating the full 7B parameters, we freeze the pre-trained LLaMA and only learn the adaption prompts with 1.2M parameters on top.
+\begin{itemize} \item \textbf{1.2M Parameters.} Instead of updating the full 7B parameters, we freeze the pre-trained LLaMA and only learn the zero-initialized attention mechanism with 1.2M parameters.
 This, however, reveals comparable instruction-following proficiency with the 7B Alpaca.

 \item \textbf{One-hour Fine-tuning.} Thanks to our lightweight adaption modules with zero-initialized gating, the training convergence of LLaMA-Adapter costs less than one hour on 8 A100 GPUs, which are three times faster than Alpaca.